 Throughout this document the term "implementing partner" is used to refer to the institution designated to manage the project.
 Where the project is nationally implemented (NIM), this will refer to a government institution.
 Where the project is NGO executed, this will refer to an NGO.
-The term "government co-ordinating authority" refers to the Cambodia Rehabilitation and Development Board/ Council for the Development of Cambodia (CRDB/CDC), which is the official UNDP counterpart.
+The term "government coordinating authority" refers to the government institution, which is the official UNDP counterpart.